JeremiahXing/AdvectionSolverUsingMPI/README.md

 9. **Devise a new optimization technique**

 Find and describe some new optimization that could potentially improve the performance of the parallel advection solver.
-If possible, implement and evaluate this on Gadi.
+Implement and evaluate this on Gadi.
 Put your code in `parAdvectExtra()`, which is activated by the `-x` option.

 ## Requirements